9 Common Pottery Wheel Mistakes and How to Fix Them

 This happens when there is more Clay on one side of the cylinder than the other.
 There are several reasons this can occur.

-One is you are not applying even pressure, and your Clay becomes lopsided.
+One is that you are not applying even pressure, which makes your Clay lopsided.

 Rushing on things when making Pottery is never a good idea.
 This is especially true when trying to open up the Clay.
 Some potters tend to push their finger down into the center too quickly, which is a big mistake — so big that there’s no way to fix it.